The Avengers: The 1960s Television Show

 Classic Television: The Avengers

-The TV show The Avengers is a blend of espionage, fantasy and occasional science fiction that has appealed to those who enjoy witty, off-beat television.
+The television series The Avengers is a blend of espionage, fantasy and occasional science fiction that has always appealed to those who enjoy witty, off-beat television.

-While this British programme acquired a huge international following back in the Sixties, for many it had been nearly forgotten until its revival in its cinematic incarnation in 1998 and its recent re-runs on BBC-4 in the UK and BBC America in the USA.
+While this British programme acquired a huge international following back in the Sixties, for many it had been nearly forgotten until its revival in its cinematic incarnation in 1998 and its re-runs on BBC4 and ITV4 in the UK and BBC America in the USA.
 It has, however, always been a cult favourite and considered by many to be among the best of its genre from that era.

 The series aired in the United Kingdom from January 1961 until May 1969, and comprised 161 episodes.
 The Avengers became one of the most popular television series of all time, when it was bought by television companies from 120 different countries.